taito-zz/collective.pfg.payment/README.txt

     *View* >> *Actions* >> *Make Order Number Aware*

         Change the numbering behavior if necessary.

+        *Here you may set the payment configuration locally.
+This will overrides global configuration.*

 4. Add all of the next fields with *String Field*.